-Sue Basko is lawyer for indie media in California and Illinois, USA, with a JD magna cum laude, who was trained in mass communications Master of Arts graduate school in investigative journalism and historic research techniques, as well as in media law, Intellectual Property law, First Amendment, and digital production tech.
-She is a Bachelor of Arts film school graduate who produced and directed hundreds of low budget TV shows and videos.
+Sue Basko is lawyer for indie media in California and Illinois, USA, with a JD magna cum laude, who was trained in mass communications Master of Arts graduate school in investigative journalism and historic research techniques, as well as in Media Law, Intellectual Property law, First Amendment, digital production tech and website design.
+She has a Bachelor of Arts in Film and Video and has produced and directed hundreds of low budget TV shows and videos.
 Sue shares her legal knowledge via several blogs , public workshops, and via emails with blog readers from all over the world.

 Sue follows the California and Illinois Legal Bar requirements for Continuing Legal Education and has taken courses in Internet Law; Social Media Law; Strategy, Start-Ups, and Virtual Corporations; Music Law; Sports Agency Law; Computer Forensics; Patent Law; Intellectual Property; Ethics for Patent Attorneys; Ethical Considerations/ Risk Issues in Electronic Age; Intersection of Digital Rights with Copyright and Trademark Law; Intellectual Property Litigation; Procedural and Forensic Issues in Electronic Discovery; Patent Drawing; Persuasive Writing for Appellate Court; and other topics in Intellectual Property Law.